BLE stands for Bluetooth Low Energy (Bluetooth LE, and marketed as Bluetooth Smart).

 The entire retail experience is transformed using BLE

-Payments: Even though beacons have witnessed tremendous growth in advertisement and customer engagement space, its applications in contactless payment are powerful.
-Retailers need BLE enabled POS machines to drive contactless payments.
+Payments: Even though beacons have witnessed tremendous growth in the advertisement and customer engagement space, their contactless payment applications are powerful.
+Retailers need low-powered Bluetooth-enabled POS machines to drive contactless payments.

-Post-purchase: After the first transaction is made, the core focus of a retailer is to get the consumer back.
-From broadcasting loyalty offers, to retargeting consumers when they go online, beacons can be of great help!
+Post-purchase: After the first transaction is made, a retailer’s core focus is to get the consumer back.
+From broadcasting loyalty offers to retargeting consumers when they go online, beacons can be of great help!

 Real estate is one of those verticals where businesses have recently picked great interest in using BLE beacon technology to boost their customers’ experience.
-Realtors are leveraging beacons for spreading awareness about open house events, capturing leads by broadcasting information about available properties, and most importantly distributing digital business cards.
+Realtors are leveraging beacons to spread awareness about open house events, capture leads by broadcasting information about available properties, and, most importantly, distribute digital business cards.

 For attracting buyers,